dustinstansbury/theclevermachine/_posts/2020-07-20-bias-variance-tradeoff.md

 Comparing prediction accuracy across potential estimators is equivalent to assessing biases and variances of the estimators across many datasets.
 Note that resampling methods such as cross-validation can prove helpful here, particularly when the amount of observed data is small.

+---
+---

+# Notes
+*This post is a refactor of content with the same title originally posted on [The Clever Machine](https://theclevermachine.wordpress.com/2013/04/21/model-selection-underfitting-overfitting-and-the-bias-variance-tradeoff/#comments) Wordpress blog.*